eps-zero/Hotel-Booking/README.md

    - `/signup/` - This URL is used for user sign-up functionality.
 It is associated with the UserSignUpView class-based view and provides a form for users to create a new account just using username and password.

    - `/login/` - This URL is used for user login functionality.
 It is associated with the UserLoginView class-based view and provides a form for users to log in to their existing accounts.
-By typing in username and password it returns users token that provides him to acsess to private pages.
+   - `/front/rooms` -  directory contains the HTML page responsible for displaying the list of rooms.
+Users can view available rooms and their details on this page.

+   - `/front/reservations` - directory houses the HTML page for viewing the list of reservations.
+Users can see their existing reservations and relevant details on this page.

+   - `/front/reservations/creat`e directory stores the HTML page used to create a new reservation.
+Only registered users have the privilege to view this page and create reservations.

 ## Contributing